 Option #1 is going to require focus and discipline.
-We need to set up systems that limit the chances we will spend the money we are planning to invest every month.
+We need to set up systems that limit the chances we will spend the money we plan to invest every month.
 An option is to auto-invest into our Vanguard mutual fund on the 1st of every month.
-Of course, that doesn't guarantee anything, but at least we are not making that cash easily accessible.
+Of course, that doesn't guarantee anything, but we are not making that cash easily accessible.

-If I start to notice that I become obsessive about our investment account, I may have to block vanguard through our router, and trade in my smartphone for a flip phone (which might not be a bad idea anyway).
+If I notice that I become obsessive about our investment account, I may have to block vanguard through our router and trade in my smartphone for a flip phone (which might not be a bad idea anyway).

 Honestly, I think human psychology is the most significant risk with not paying off the mortgage early.

 With Option #1, we'll need to keep an active pulse on our spending and make sure we stick to the plan.
 We also have you beautiful people to hold us accountable!

 To make this as practical for our scenario as possible, I wanted to re-run some of the numbers to account for our total estimated net worth.

 - For the sake of this calculation, I'm going to eliminate Option #2 and focus on Option #1 and Option #3.

 - I want to rough estimate our net-worth after 5, 10, 15, and 26 years (which is the year the mortgage matures).

 - I'm going to assume the stock market returns 8% annually.
 Given the long-term average of the S&P 500 at 10% annual return, I feel this is a conservative estimate, which accounts for inflation.
 I actually think this might be a conservative estimate, considering we will be heavily pumping in funds into the market every month using Dollar Cost Averaging.
 I know some people are going to have different perspectives on this.
 Post in the comments!

 - Let's assume we do not sell the house for the sake of these numbers.